Harvey Milk: Assassination

 On November 18 and 19, news broke of the mass suicide of 900 members of the Peoples Temple.
 The cult had relocated from San Francisco to Guyana.
 California Representative Leo Ryan was in Jonestown to check on the remote community, and he was killed by gunfire at an airstrip as he tried to escape the tense situation.
-Dan White remarked to two aides who were working for his reinstatement, "You see that?
+White remarked to two aides who were working for his reinstatement, "You see that?
 One day I'm on the front page and the next I'm swept right off."

 Moscone planned to announce White's replacement on November 27, 1978.
 A half hour before the press conference, White avoided metal detectors by entering City Hall through a basement window and went to Moscone's office, where witnesses heard shouting followed by gunshots.
 White shot Moscone in the shoulder and chest, then twice in the head.
 White then quickly walked to his former office, reloading his police-issue revolver with hollow-point bullets along the way, and intercepted Milk, asking him to step inside for a moment.
 Dianne Feinstein heard gunshots and called police, then found Milk face down on the floor, shot five times, including twice in the head.
-Soon after, she announced to the press, "Today San Francisco has experienced a double tragedy of immense proportions.
+Soon after, she announced to the press, "Today, San Francisco has experienced a double tragedy of immense proportions.
 As President of the Board of Supervisors, it is my duty to inform you that both Mayor Moscone and Supervisor Harvey Milk have been shot and killed, and the suspect is Supervisor Dan White."
 Milk was 48 years old.
 Moscone was 49.

 Within an hour, White called his wife from a nearby diner; she met him at a church and was with him when he turned himself in.
 Many people left flowers on the steps of City Hall, and that evening 25,000 to 40,000 formed a spontaneous candlelight march from Castro Street to City Hall.
 The next day, the bodies of Moscone and Milk were brought to the City Hall rotunda where mourners paid their respects.
 Six thousand mourners attended a service for Mayor Moscone at St. Mary's Cathedral.
 Two memorials were held for Milk; a small one at Temple Emanu-El and a more boisterous one at the Opera House.